MHNisar/Genesis/README.md

 Simulations:

-This sheet summarizes the outcomes from running thousands of simulations.
+This sheet presents the outcomes from running 3000 simulations.

 # Installation & Usage
 1. Download the Repository: Click the Code button and select Download ZIP.
 Extract the files to a folder on your computer.